Last Updated on October 10, 2024 by Prissila Murillo

 Since saturated fat is found mostly in animal protein like red meat, a vegetarian diet could potentially lower its consumption.
 Saturated fat intake is linked to elevated cardiovascular risk.
 It is important to note that eggs and dairy also contain saturated fat in addition to a slew of important vitamins and minerals.
 Therefore, if you choose to include them, choose low-fat dairy when possible and moderate both egg and dairy consumption.

-3. Can help keep you fit by aiding post workout recovery:
+3. Can help keep you fit by aiding post-workout recovery:

 A vegetarian diet also has the potential to aid post-workout recovery.
 Produce is naturally rich in free-radical fighting antioxidants, which may help reduce inflammation.
-They are also rich in electrolytes like potassium and magnesium that are important for post-workout replenishment.
+They are also rich in electrolytes like potassium and magnesium which are important for post-workout replenishment.

 4. Environmentally friendly:

-Diets that limit the amount of meat, fish and animal products consumed are more environmentally friendly.
-Production of animal foods requires a higher amount of water, land, fossil fuels and energy than production of plant foods.
+Diets that limit the amount of meat, fish, and animal products consumed are more environmentally friendly.
+Production of animal foods requires a higher amount of water, land, fossil fuels, and energy than production of plant foods.
 Therefore, plant-based foods have a lower carbon footprint and hence are a more sustainable way of eating.
 (3)

 Download our free beginner’s guide to transitioning to a plant-based diet here.

-Incorporating more plant-based foods has the potential to aid weight loss, support heart health and help with post-workout recovery.
+Incorporating more plant-based foods has the potential to aid weight loss, support heart health, and help with post-workout recovery.
 However, there are some potential downsides to following a completely plant-based diet.

 1. Vitamin B12:

-B12 is a vitamin mostly present in meat, fish, eggs and dairy.
+B12 is a vitamin mostly present in meat, fish, eggs, and dairy.
 One study published in Nutrients showed that vegetarians have lower vitamin B12 stores than meat eaters.
 (4)

 Vitamin B12 is an important nutrient for the body.
-It helps keep blood cells healthy and your nervous system working property.
+It helps keep blood cells healthy and your nervous system working properly.
 B12 deficiency symptoms include fatigue and weakness.
 It is recommended that vegetarians take a vitamin B12 supplement to keep levels in check or work with a registered dietitian to ensure they are meeting their needs.
-Fortified cereals, grains and nutritional yeast are some plant-based sources of B12.
+Fortified cereals, grains, and nutritional yeast are some plant-based sources of B12.

 2. Iron: